PureHarmonyProject/OpenHarmonySmartHomeLab_Embeded/README.md

-OpenHarmonySmartHomeLab
+**OpenHarmonySmartHomeLab**
 OpenHarmony-based smart home system

-ALL
+**TODO**
-The project is newly opened and simplified
+4. The project is newly opened and simplified
-The code is eventually normalized
+5. The code is eventually normalized
-Remaining features
+6. Remaining features